jorenberg/angstrom/source/readme.md

 It is an open-source authoring framework for the [Sass](http://sass-lang.com/) css preprocessor.
 It helps you build stylesheets faster with a huge library of Sass mixins and functions, advanced tools for spriting, and workflow improvements including file based Sass configuration and a simple pattern for building and using Compass extensions.

 This task requires you to have [Ruby](http://www.ruby-lang.org/en/downloads/), [Sass](http://sass-lang.com/tutorial.html), and [Compass](http://compass-style.org/install/) >=1.0.1 installed.
 If you're on OS X or Linux you probably already have Ruby installed; test with `ruby -v` in your terminal.
 When you've confirmed you have Ruby installed, run `gem update --system && gem install compass` to install Compass and Sass.

+### Ruby
+A dynamic, open source programming language with a focus on simplicity and productivity.
+It has an elegant syntax that is natural to read and easy to write.

+Ruby is a language of careful balance.
+Its creator, [Yukihiro “Matz” Matsumoto](http://www.rubyist.net/~matz/), blended parts of his favorite languages (Perl, Smalltalk, Eiffel, Ada, and Lisp) to form a new language that balanced functional programming with imperative programming.